cezarypiatek/cezarypiatek.github.io/src/content/post/no-more-staleelementreferenceexception/index.md

 }
 ```

-All original methods were wrapped in `Execute` method which is responsible for detecting of `StaleElementReferenceException` during original method invocation.
-When the exception occures we try to restore element refrerence by invoking `RegenerateElement` and retry the operation.
+All original methods were wrapped in the `Execute` method which is responsible for detecting of `StaleElementReferenceException` during original method invocation.
+When the exception occurs we try to restore element reference by invoking `RegenerateElement` and retry the operation.
 There are two `Execute` methods because we have to wrap with them methods and functions (notice that one return generic element and the second one return void):

 ```cs
 private T Execute<T>(Func<T> function)